 Modern municipal subdivision regulations have become increasingly complex and impose ever higher standards on developers.
-Taft attorneys are veterans of this process, possessing the technical expertise to guide a proposed subdivision through the approval process and to negotiate issues or language subject to interpretation to the maximum benefit of the client.
+Our attorneys are veterans of this process, possessing the technical expertise to guide a proposed subdivision through the approval process, and to negotiate issues or language subject to interpretation to the maximum benefit of our clients.

 Owners will frequently find it advantageous to gain the benefits of municipal services for their property.
-In voluntary annexation situations, we assist clients in assessing the impact of proposed regulations on existing improvements or on the development potential of unimproved property.
+In voluntary annexation situations, we help clients assess the impact of proposed regulations on existing improvements or on the development potential of unimproved property.
 By using annexation agreements, we have mitigated or eliminated adverse regulatory impacts.
 Such agreements are tailored to fit the unique needs of each site.
-In cases where municipalities seek to annex property against an owner's wishes, our attorneys are well-versed in opposing such efforts.
+In cases where municipalities seek to annex property against an owner's wishes, we are well-versed in opposing such efforts.